microsoft/app-store-vsts-extension/README.md

 ## Quick Start

-Once you have created or retrieved credentials for your App Store account, perform the following steps to automate releasing updates from a VSTS build or release definition:
+Once you have created or retrieved credentials for your App Store account, perform the following steps to automate releasing updates from an Azure DevOps build or release definition:

-1. Install the App Store extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.app-store).
+1. Install the App Store extension from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.app-store).

 2. Go to your Azure DevOps or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repository.